2026 Conference Sessions

 Key Learnings:

-◾ Understand the most significant trends currently influencing advancement strategy and execution.
+◾ Understand the most significant trends currently influencing advancement strategy, execution and annual giving performance.

 ◾ Connect these trends to your institution’s specific goals and challenges.

-◾ See real-world examples of how peers are responding to these trends.
+◾ See real-world examples of how peers are responding to these trends — at both macro and programmatic levels.

-◾ Identify where your institution can take action to drive measurable impact.
+◾ Identify where your institution can take action to drive measurable impact across your advancement efforts.

 The Value of Good Data in Developing Dashboard and Reporting Solutions